Monadgatari/play-orb-websocket/PlayInstructionsByZyfpro.md

 ```

 Here, it's probably the most complex looking part, but in fact, it's pretty simple.
 Let me explain :
+- The CounterRepository is the class that will "store" all the queries.
 - Due to the way dependency injenction works, this has to be a Singleton class and not a scala object.
 The dependency injection provides us with the database configuration needed.
 - The CounterTable class is a class that associates the table columns with the models values.
-- The columns are defined by functions that returns a column of some type given it's id and some options.
+- The columns are defined by functions that returns a column of some type given it's anme and some options.
 - The * function provides the columns to scala model bi-directionnal convertion information
 - private val counters creates a starting point for database queries to this table.